planbstudio/hopecanwin/README.md

 - A full Supporters Content Kit (TikTok, Twitter/X, Instagram, Facebook)
 - A priority action for the day

-### [The Cowork Guide](green-party-cowork-setup-guide.md) — for automated daily briefings
+### [The Cowork Guide](green-party-cowork-setup-guide.md) — automated daily briefings (Claude only)

 A setup guide for Claude Cowork users who want the briefing to run automatically every morning and land in their inbox.
 Includes a complete SKILL.md template you install, configure with your own email recipients, and schedule.
 Same full briefing, delivered daily.
+ChatGPT users can save the prompt as a [Custom GPT](https://help.openai.com/en/articles/custom-gpts) for one-click access; Gemini users can create a [Gem](https://gemini.google.com/gems).

 ---